American Legion Auxiliary (ALA)

 Eligibility is quite simple.
 Membership is open to female veterans and to the mothers, wives, sisters, daughters, granddaughters or great-granddaughters of American Legion members or deceased veterans who served in the Armed Forces during World Wars I and II, the Korean War, the Vietnam War, Grenada, Panama, and/or Lebanon conflicts, and the Persian Gulf War.
 Descendants of veterans (great-granddaughters, etc.) often are presented with Junior memberships at birth or during childhood through the generosity of an older relative and Auxiliary member.
 Many of these young women continue their membership as Senior members after they reach age 18.

 Interested in joining the ALA Unit 149?
-Send an email to the Unit President, Joyce Mullins.
+Send an email to the Unit President, Maria Moss.